Download App

 The functions of hydrochloric acid are to:

-prepare a medium with a suitable pH (pH 1.5–2.0) for pepsin to act.
+Prepare a medium with a suitable pH (pH 1.5–2.0) for pepsin to act.

-stop the enzymatic action of salivary amylase.
+Stop the enzymatic action of salivary amylase.

-kill bacteria in food.
+Kill bacteria in food.

 The function of mucus is to protect the stomach wall from the reaction of hydrochloric acid and digestive enzymes.